Donations to national parties plunged 41.49 pc in 2020-21 against previous yr: ADR | Business

 - India

-The donations that recognised national parties received during financial year 2020-21 decreased by over Rs 420 crore, a sharp fall of 41.49 per cent from the previous fiscal, a poll reform advocacy group said on Thursday.
+The donations that recognized national parties received during the financial year 2020-21 decreased by over Rs 420 crore, a sharp fall of 41.49 percent from the previous fiscal, a poll reform advocacy group said on Thursday.

-The first wave of Covid started around the end of March 2020, just before the start of the financial year, triggering lockdowns across the country.
+The fall in donations could be due to the Covid-19 pandemic which had triggered a lockdown.
+The first wave of Covid started around the end of March 2020, just before the start of the financial year, triggering a nationwide lockdown.

 A total of over Rs 246 crore was donated to the national parties from Delhi, followed by Rs 71.68 crore from Maharashtra and over Rs 47 crore from Gujarat.

-Donations totalling Rs 37.912 crore (6.39 per cent of the aggregate received by the national parties in FY 2020-21) could not be attributed to any state or union territory due to incomplete or undeclared information provided by the parties, it said.
+Donations totaling Rs 37.912 crore (6.39 percent of the aggregate received by the national parties in FY 2020-21) could not be attributed to any state or union territory due to incomplete or undeclared information provided by the parties, it said.

-BJP, BSP, Congress, CPI, CPI-M, TMC, NCP and National People's Party are the eight recognised national parties.
+BJP, BSP, Congress, CPI, CPI-M, TMC, NCP, and National People's Party are the eight recognized national parties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)